smithee-solutions/openpkoc/spec-src/pkoc-osdp-acu.md

 Introduction
 ============

-this document describes processing PKOC cards with the work "on-loaded" (not off-loaded) to the ACU.
+This document describes processing PKOC cards with the work "on-loaded" (not off-loaded) to the ACU.

 These all assume the standard OSDP manufacturer specific command